mobolajiJinad/XShot/README.md

 - **Name**: Jinad AbdulQuadri
 - **Role**: Frontend Engineer
 - **Responsibilities**:
-    - Implementing the product designer's visual design into HTML, CSS.
+    - Implementing the product designer's visual design.
     - Ensuring the website is responsive and functions flawlessly on desktop screens.
     - Collaborating with the product designer to achieve the desired look and feel.